 This will remove the Nix Store volume and everything that was added to the store.

 If the output indicates that the command couldn't remove the volume, you should make sure you don't have an unmounted Nix Store volume.
 Look for a "Nix Store" volume in the output of the following command:

 If you do see a "Nix Store" volume, delete it by re-running the diskutil deleteVolume command, but replace

 /nixwith the store volume's

 After you complete the steps here, you will still have an empty

 /nixdirectory.
 This is an expected sign of a successful uninstall.
 The empty

 /nixdirectory will disappear the next time you reboot.

 You do not have to reboot to finish uninstalling Nix.
 The uninstall is complete. macOS (Catalina+) directly controls root directories and its read-only root will prevent you from manually deleting the empty

 We believe we have ironed out how to cleanly support the read-only root on modern macOS.
-New installs will do this automatically, and you can also re-run a new installer to convert your existing setup.
+New installs will do this automatically.

 This section previously detailed the situation, options, and trade-offs, but it now only outlines what the installer does.
 You don't need to know this to run the installer, but it may help if you run into trouble: